-Beyond the six feet concern, though, open space also creates a sense of calm — exactly what we need when we’re coming in for a little self-care.
+Beyond the six-feet concern, though, open space also creates a sense of calm — exactly what we need when we’re coming in for a little self-care.

 Whether that’s setting up an area for photo shoots (a great move if you don’t have much natural light in your interior) or a waiting area for guests outside, don’t be afraid to get creative.
-Maybe it’s even where you do your cuts!

 Step 5: Plan Your Lighting for Before & Afters

 She needed better lighting than she had at her own chair.
 Faye made the shuffle work, but she’d be the first to tell you that it was not exactly ideal.

 Factor that into your studio or salon layout by designating at least one area in your space where you can take photos of your clients, new products, or of any other projects you’re working on.

 Make sure your product shelves look beautiful and that clients can easily take a closer look at them while they wait for their services.

-Step 7: …And Don’t Forget the Organizational Stuff, Either!
+Step 7: …And Don’t Forget to Organize!

 Then, take it one step farther: Think about how to design your salon and booth space so that it’s always convenient for a client.

-Step 8: The Little Details Count
+Step 8: Count on the Little Details